logo

 • No Fractional shares are portions of shares (or ETFs) that are smaller than one whole share.
 They are designed to make ownership of large, expensive shares more accessible. fractional sharesinfo

 • A foreign exchange (FX) fee is added to all trades involving foreign currencies.
-If you buy a stock that trades in US dollars, for example, and your home account is in GB pounds, you'll need to pay an FX fee.FX feesinfo on international trades are high
+If you buy a stock that trades in US dollars, for example, and your home account is in GB pounds, you'll need to pay an FX fee.FX feesinfo on international trades are very high

 • arrowVerdict